linjames0/jameslin.bio/markdown/research.md

 Through this flat structure, he facilitates highly efficient top-down decision-making and kills seniority politics.
 You don't need to go through a chain of authority to reach him.
 Even undergrads can propose and run their own experiments if the ideas are good.
 It's a highly merit-based culture.

+On the other hand, because everyone is working on their own thing, it can sometimes feel like people are all moving in different directions instead of toward a single concerted goal.
+Some of the best work in the lab is collaborative, which can be harder to enforce when people by default work independently.

 #### 2. Go for gold
-Our lab culture is a severe rejection of incrementalism.
+The lab culture is a severe rejection of incrementalism.
 We want to innovate and redefine, not optimize p-values or benchmarks.
 Be damned if our research isn't at least Nobel-worthy.

 Ed frequently questions the ambition of an idea: is it scalable? can we open-source the method for all labs? how does this fundamentally change how science gets done?
 He also constantly pushes for us to invert the premise: what if we didn't try to image smaller things? what if instead [we made them bigger](https://www.nature.com/articles/s41592-018-0219-4)?
 Most of the time when you invert you arrive at something that sounds ridiculous, but on those rare occasions where the conclusion gives you a pause, you're on the cusp of revolution.

 What struck me the most is that people (supposedly risk-averse academics!) join with the understanding they might not get *any papers* during their time at the lab.
 Many experiments fail and in big ways, but these are table stakes for great science.
 Some of our experiments end up working and they change the game.

+It's hard to overstate how important these two cultural pillars are for facilitating risk-taking and innovation.
+It's equally important to note just how out-of-place this culture is in academia.
+Risk-taking is not the norm.
+Most labs are beholden to foreseeable, reliable results of the kind necessary to secure grants and further funding.
+But the kind of science that results from this kind of thinking is fundamentally uninteresting.
+It is necessary, yes, but in my view the best kind of science is aspirational with a chance of huge if true.

 With that out of the way, a lot of things remain true across different research labs.